Heroes & Villains

 Card-Pool Construction Rules

-In Blitz, each player registers their young hero card and 52 cards that make up their card-pool.
-The card-pool includes arena-cards (weapons, equipment, etc.), and deck-cards that will start in the player’s deck.
+Each player registers their young hero card and 55 cards that make up their card-pool.
+The card-pool includes arena-cards (weapons and equipment), and deck-cards that will start in the player’s deck.
+All cards must be either common, rare, or basic rarity (formerly token rarity), including hero cards.

 A card-pool may contain up to 2 copies of each unique card.
-A card is unique if it has a different name AND pitch value from another card. (e.g. Sink Below (red) is unique compared to Sink Below (blue) because they have different pitch values)
+A card is unique if it has a different name AND color from another card (e.g. Snatch (red) is unique compared to Snatch (blue) because they have different colors).

 These rules are subject to the effects of the hero or cards in the card-pool, which may allow or limit what cards can be included. (e.g. Heroes with “Essence” allow certain talented cards to be included, even if the hero doesn’t have the same talent.
 Cards with “Legendary” limit themselves to only 1 in the card-pool.)

-For an up-to-date list of cards legal in Blitz please refer to the Card Legality Policy.
+For an up to date list of cards legal in Silver Age please refer to the Card Legality Policy.
 If the tournament requires card-pool registration, you can find the official forms in Tournament Forms.

 Tournament Structure

-The following is the recommended structure for a Blitz tournament, which may be altered at the discretion of the Tournament Organizer.
+The following is the recommended structure for a Silver Age tournament, which may be altered at the discretion of the Tournament Organizer.

 Round Time: 35 minutes